tarahmarie/aviation-resources/README.md

 Because this is a free slack account, we have restricted scrollback, but Slack -- the company -- retains complete logs of all channels and direct messages back to the creation of this slack.
 Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
 Our logs may be subject to subpoena and could become public as part of legal proceedings.

+Since this Slack is intended to replace informal hallway conversations at an IETF meeting, messages sent here are generally intended to be ephemeral.
+They will not be retained or included in IETF meeting proceedings.
+Messages in this Slack are not considered [IETF Contributions](https://tools.ietf.org/html/rfc5378#section-1).

 ## Privacy

 **Please be mindful that things you say here may at some point become public.**  Membership is generally open, and any member can join a public channel.
 We cannot prevent people from screencapping or otherwise logging this slack.
 We also can't guarantee that every member's login credentials and logged-in devices are secure.
 Files uploaded here can be downloaded by anyone with a login.
 Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.